 Varicose veins are caused by unhealthy valves inside the veins.
-When these valves fail or leak, the blood falls backward through the poorly functioning valve.
-Gravity causes the blood to gather in the veins and makes them look enlarged, twisted, full or bulging.
+When these valves fail or leak, the blood flows backward through the poorly functioning valve.
+Gravity causes the blood to gather in the veins and makes them look enlarged, twisted, or full and bulging.

-Aside from their unpleasant appearance, other side effects of varicose veins include pain, fatigue, itching, burning, swelling, cramping, restlessness and throbbing, which worsen over time.
+Aside from their unpleasant appearance, side effects of varicose veins include pain, fatigue, itching, burning, swelling, cramping, restlessness, and throbbing.
+These symptoms can worsen over time.